polluxau/the-finals-linux-troubleshoot-guide/README.md

 If you are getting a memory leak in the finals after a while like 3 hours or so, please try flatpak steam, this has seemed to have solved the issue for me but this leak may still be present if your on a arch based system it seems

+Also another fix might be that you dont have zram or "swap" we like to call it, enabled on your linux distro

 **IF YOU HAVE FURTHER PROBLEMS **

 Please go to the proton github THE FINALS issue page and report your problem